ElinaFF/PICO/splits.md

 So first here are some definitions

 Classes
-: Classes are the name of samples group in the data.
+: Classes are the name of samples groups in the data.
 A typical example is the column that contains a diagnosis.

 Labels
 : Labels are often considered the same as the classes.
 In the MeDIC, because of the multiple classification designs, labels simply designate the transition between the classes and the targets.